arodzUW/EEP520-FinalProject/README.md

 Software Engineering For Embedded Applications
 ---

 This repository contains the full implementation of the final project developed for the EEP520 course, Software Engineering for Embedded Applications.
 The contents of this repository are: (1) the SimpleMaze project which, using ELMA and ENVIRO creates a robot that navigates through a maze, and (2) XXX which also makes use of ELMA and ENVIRO and XXX.
-Please note that each of the folders on this repository hold individual README files that further expand on the project implementation, use, and development.
+Please note that each of the folders on this repository hold individual `README.md` files that further expand on the project implementation, use, and development.

 Installation
 ---